Buying a House With an Elderly Parent: 10 Things to Know

 Reasonable Expectations

-Your parents may not always have the energy or ability to do certain things, so it’s best to set realistic goals and expectations for them each day.
-Additionally, remember that their needs may change as their health declines.
+Your parent may not always have the energy or ability to do certain things, so it’s best to set realistic goals and expectations for them each day.
+Additionally, remember that needs may change as their health declines.

 Be Patient

 There may come a time when you two don’t agree on certain things or they forget things that you have previously discussed.
-It’s easy to get frustrated in these moments, but try to be patient with them.
+It’s easy to get frustrated in these moments, but try to be patient.
 Practice active listening so you both feel heard and respected.

 Provide Support